Why this startup is on a mission to design the perfect sneaker

 When Apple debuted the iPhone in 2007, the phone had no 3G, and only 8GBs worth of storage.
 One year later, it doubled its storage and added GPS.
 One year after that, it swapped in a faster processor and an improved camera.
 The point is, the iPhone grew incrementally, a few upgrades at a time.

 A similar model lies at the core of Atoms.
-The New York-based sneaker brand launched in 2018 and shot into the spotlight in 2021, after Humans of New York ran a story on Sidra Qasim, who cofounded Atoms with her husband, Waqas Ali.
-For four years, the company only sold one model on the site: a $129 “everyday shoe” that’s unisex, available in quarter sizes, and an ever-changing roster of colors.
+The New York-based sneaker brand launched in 2019 and shot into the spotlight in 2021, after Humans of New York ran a story on Sidra Qasim, who cofounded Atoms with her husband, Waqas Ali.
+For three years, the company only sold one model on the site: a $129 “everyday shoe” that’s unisex, available in quarter sizes, and an ever-changing roster of colors.
 With every production batch that followed, however, Atoms kept listening to its customers and improving that one model with small tweaks like the length of the laces or the shape of the heel notch.

 Now, Atoms is launching a second model, with more built-in support and a completely reinvented sole.
 It’s an opportunity for the founders to continue improving their products on the “atomic level,” as they say—and a welcome alternative to the frequent product drop model that fast fashion was built on.